Content Gardening: 5 Tips to Cultivate Your Collection

 Once that’s done, take time to step back and smell the roses — and savor the content.

 If you need help sowing those SEO seeds, or refreshing older content, please don’t hesitate to reach out!
-You can contact us, and we’ll take a few minutes to sit down with you and help evaluate your existing work.
+You can contact us, and we’ll take some time to sit down with you and help evaluate your existing work.

 More like this: